Unilever’s SWOT Analysis & Recommendations

 Unilever’s Weaknesses (Internal Strategic Factors)

-Despite its strong market position, Unilever has weaknesses that limit its potential growth.
+Despite its strong market position, the consumer goods company has weaknesses that limit its potential growth.
 This section of the SWOT analysis presents the internal strategic factors that impose barriers to organizational and business development.
-Unilever must address the following weaknesses:
+The following are Unilever’s weaknesses:

 1. Imitable products